epics-docs/epics-docs/specs/EPICSBuildFacility.rst

    RULES_ARCHS

-   Deﬁnitions and rules which allow building the make target for each target architecture.
+   Definitions and rules which allow building the make target for each target architecture.

    RULES_BUILD

-   Build rules for the Makeﬁles
+   Build rules for the Makefiles

    RULES_DIRS

-   Deﬁnitions and rules which allow building the make targets in each subdirectory.
-This ﬁle is included by Makeﬁles in directories with subdirectories to be built.
+   Definitions and rules which allow building the make targets in each subdirectory.
+This file is included by Makefiles in directories with subdirectories to be built.

    RULES_EXPAND

-   Deﬁnitions and rules to use expandVars.pl to expand @VAR@ variables in a ﬁle.
+   Definitions and rules to use expandVars.pl to expand @VAR@ variables in a file.

    RULES_FILE_TYPE

-   Deﬁnitions and rules to allow user created CONFIG\* and RULES\* ﬁles and rules to allow user created ﬁle types.
+   Definitions and rules to allow user created CONFIG\* and RULES\* files and rules to allow user created file types.

-   RULES_JAVA Deﬁnitions and rules which allow building java class ﬁles and java jar ﬁles.
+   RULES_JAVA Definitions and rules which allow building java class files and java jar files.
    RULES_TARGET

-   Makeﬁle code to create target speciﬁc dependency lines for libraries and product targets.
+   Makefile code to create target specific dependency lines for libraries and product targets.

    RULES_TOP

-   Rules speciﬁc to a <top> level directory e.g. uninstall and tar.
-It also includes the RULES_DIRS ﬁle.
+   Rules specific to a <top> level directory e.g. uninstall and tar.
+It also includes the RULES_DIRS file.

-   Makefile Deﬁnitions to allow creation of CONFIG_APP_INCLUDE and installation of the CONFIG\* ﬁles into the $(INSTALL_LOCATION) directory.
+   Makefile Definitions to allow creation of CONFIG_APP_INCLUDE and installation of the CONFIG\* files into the $(INSTALL_LOCATION) directory.

-Base conﬁgure/os File Descriptions
+Base configure/os File Descriptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The conﬁgure/os directory contains os speciﬁc make deﬁnitions.
-The naming convention for the ﬁles in this directory is CONFIG.<host>.<target> where <host> is either the arch for a speciﬁc host system or Common for all supported host systems and <target> is either the arch for a speciﬁc target system or Common for all supported target systems.
+The configure/os directory contains os specific make definitions.
+The naming convention for the files in this directory is CONFIG.<host>.<target> where <host> is either the arch for a specific host system or Common for all supported host systems and <target> is either the arch for a specific target system or Common for all supported target systems.

-For example, the ﬁle CONFIG.Common.vxWorks-pentium will contain make deﬁnitions to be used for builds on all host systems when building for a vxWorks-pentium target system.
+For example, the file CONFIG.Common.vxWorks-pentium will contain make definitions to be used for builds on all host systems when building for a vxWorks-pentium target system.

-Also, if a group of host or target ﬁles have the same make deﬁnitions these common deﬁnitions can be moved to a new ﬁle which is then included in each host or target ﬁle.
-An example of this is all Unix hosts which have common deﬁnitions in a CONFIG.UnixCommon.Common ﬁle and all vxWorks targets with deﬁnitions in CONFIG.Common.vxWorksCommon.
+Also, if a group of host or target files have the same make definitions these common definitions can be moved to a new file which is then included in each host or target file.
+An example of this is all Unix hosts which have common definitions in a CONFIG.UnixCommon.Common file and all vxWorks targets with definitions in CONFIG.Common.vxWorksCommon.

-The base/conﬁgure/os directory contains the following os-arch speciﬁc deﬁnitions
+The base/configure/os directory contains the following os-arch specific definitions

    CONFIG.<host>.<target>

-   Speciﬁc host-target build deﬁnitions
+   Specific host-target build definitions

    CONFIG.Common.<target>

-   Speciﬁc target deﬁnitions for all hosts
+   Specific target definitions for all hosts

    CONFIG.<host>.Common

-   Speciﬁc host deﬁnitions for all targets
+   Specific host definitions for all targets

    CONFIG.UnixCommon.Common

-   Deﬁnitions for Unix hosts and all targets
+   Definitions for Unix hosts and all targets

    CONFIG.<host>.vxWorksCommon

-   Speciﬁc host deﬁnitions for all vx targets
+   Specific host definitions for all vx targets

    CONFIG_COMPAT

-   R3.13 arch compatibility deﬁnitions
+   R3.13 arch compatibility definitions

    CONFIG_SITE.<host>.<target>

-   Site speciﬁc host-target deﬁnitions
+   Site specific host-target definitions

    CONFIG_SITE.Common.<target>

-   Site speciﬁc target deﬁnitions for all hosts
+   Site specific target definitions for all hosts

    CONFIG_SITE.<host>.Common

-   Site speciﬁc host deﬁnitions for all targets
+   Site specific host definitions for all targets

 Base src/tools File Descriptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^